Skip to main content

 Jakob Fraes

-Specialist in General Medicine, PhD
+Specialist in General Medicine, Ph.D.

-Get your infection/inflammation numbers
+Get your infection/inflammation levels

 Infection types and causes

 There are many different types of infections that vary in severity and cause.
 Bacterial infections are caused by harmful bacteria and are often treated with antibiotics.
-Viral infections, such as influenza and COVID-19, are caused by viruses and often require a different treatment or prevention through vaccination.
+Viral infections, such as influenza and COVID-19, are caused by viruses and often require different treatment or prevention through vaccination.
 Fungal and parasitic infections are also common and require specific treatment.

 Understanding inflammation